Suicide of Amanda Todd: Social media

 After Todd's suicide, more than one million Facebook users "liked" her Facebook memorial page.
 Mingled among the positive support and comments are attacks and images from strangers and people claiming to be her former classmates.
 After one man's derogatory Facebook comments about Todd's death were reported to his employer, the Grafton-Fraser Mr. Big & Tall clothing chain, it was confirmed that he was no longer an employee.

 On October 19, 2012, police in New Zealand said they were questioning a 17-year-old boy from Raglan who allegedly posted "inappropriate and disturbing images" on a memorial page for Todd.
 Police removed the images and shut down the boy's Facebook page.

 Todd's suicide engendered the Drink Bleach Internet meme almost immediately, a meme her mother regarded as unhelpful to those at risk.
-Four years after her death, she was associated with the 2016 movie Suicide Squad (along with Adolf Hitler, Robin Williams and Kurt Cobain in one depiction).
+Four years after her death, she was included in a depiction of a "Suicide Squad" of celebrities that took their own lives (along with Adolf Hitler, Robin Williams, and Kurt Cobain in one depiction).
+"Suicide" memes rose to popularity quickly around this time due to the release of the 2016 DC Universe movie Suicide Squad.